DataVault/datavault/INSTALL.md

 ### Configure MySQL database
 ```
+# Start an MySQL shell session
 mysql -i -u root -p

+# Create a new database user and database
 CREATE USER 'datavault'@'localhost' IDENTIFIED BY 'datavault';
 GRANT ALL PRIVILEGES ON *.* TO 'datavault'@'localhost';
 CREATE DATABASE datavault;